What do you publish?

 Find your style and stick with it

 There is a lot that goes into the building of your brand.
 It’s not only the visual elements but also what it promises to fulfill, the value it provides, and an emblem for its goodwill.
-When we complete a logo design for one of our clients we provide a brand guidelines document with it.
-This dictates the treatment of the brand and also how it translates across different color spaces and social profiles.
+When we complete a logo design for one of our clients, we provide a brand guidelines document with it.
+The same goes for social media.
+We provide a social media design guide that dictates the treatment of the brand and also how it translates across different color spaces and social profiles.

 Don’t stop there

 Everything is connected, now more than ever.
+Account switching is now even available to make things more convenient.
 Make sure you integrate your campaigns and goings ons across all of your profiles to amplify your message and increase your reach.
 We’re in a time of many cross channel marketing tools such as Google’s display network, Lightbox ads and the ability to maximize visibility with mobile, search and Google+.